kninad/unix-v6fs/notes.md

 ### Part 2

-Fix cpin and cpout first! using fsize?
+First, I need to implement a String Slicing algorithm?
+Or use strtok?
+Need to get this right since it will be used again and again.

 Need to have a concept of `pwd` for cd, mkdir, rm, cpout.
 If the provided v6-file is not present in the pwd or through the absolute path, we should throw an error!

-For cpin, we must provide a warning that a file already exists and **will** be over-written! pwd in the code will be a variable of type `dir_type`: containing the inode (number) for it and the name (`char* filename`).
+pwd in the code will be a variable of type `dir_type`: containing the inode (number) for it and the name (`char* filename`).
 So whenever we do a `cd` operation, we should update the pwd.
+Init pwd will be root!
+There will two variables: `pwd_path, pwd_inode`.

 So I need a Func:: to get me the inode, etc details about a file/dir given its path (relative or absolute).
 This will be used multiple times across different commands.
 And should throw an error message if not found!
-If the file path begins with "/" then its an absolute path, otherwise its a relative path.

 Will also need a function Func:: to check the validity of provided path -- either relative or absolute.
 Return -1 if not valid! or bool false.
+Also a simple function to check whether a path is absolute or relative -- just need to check if it starts with "/" -- absolute otherwise its a relative path and should check in the pwd.

 For relative path, use the pwd inode and iterate through it :: another function!
 Func:: Checking whether a file exists in the pwd -- iterate through the pwd inode's